Category Archives: Helice

 Helice, queen of Crete (Kaphtor)

-Clytemnestra, by John Collier
+Clytemnestra, by John Collier: see below for attribution

 In her heyday, Helice commanded respect and awe to an extent almost level with that of the Pharaoh of Egypt.
 In fact, she calls Pharaoh her friend, along with other rulers, kings, queens, and leaders, including the arrogant Idómeneus, king of Mycenae, father to both Chrysaleon and Menoetius.